-Real-world evidence (RWE) is fundamentally changing the future of healthcare.
+Real-world evidence, or RWE, is fundamentally changing the future of healthcare.
 Here’s how it happens:

-In order to understand RWE and its role in healthcare, we must first define RWD.
+In order to understand real-world evidence and its role in healthcare, we must first define real-world data, or RWD.

 Real-world data is any data that is collected in the context of the routine delivery of care, as opposed to data collected within a clinical trial where study design controls variability in ways that are not representative of real-world care and outcomes.

 There are many different types and sources of RWD.
 Let’s take a closer look at each type, its source, and its uses.

 The U.S. Food and Drug Administration (FDA) defines RWE as “the clinical evidence regarding the usage and potential benefits or risks of a medical product derived from analysis of real-world data."